COVID-19 Vaccine Availability at WRNMMC

 Yes.
 Vaccination is recommended because the duration of immunity following COVID-19 infection is unknown and the vaccine may have value in protecting previously infected people.

 remains in effect and unchanged.
-For guidance on NSAB’s policy, please read NAVADMIN 095/21
+Please refer to installation guidance

-Yes, it is important that initially, everyone continues to comply with all COVID-19 mitigation/preventive measures even after receiving the vaccine–likely for much of 2021.
+Yes, it is important that everyone continues to comply with all COVID-19 mitigation/preventive measures even after receiving the vaccine.
 The more efficient we are at distributing the vaccine and the more people who accept it, the faster we can ‘return to normal’.
 The experts predict we’ll need about 70% of the American population vaccinated in order to have ‘herd immunity’.
 The closer we get to 100%, the safer we all will be!
 We will continue to follow guidance from the DoD.

 It will be included in your electronic health record, and you will receive a card specifying the vaccine you received.